-Level 3: Inputs that are unobservable for an asset or liability because they are based on the Company's own assumptions about how market participants would price the asset or liability.
+Level 3: Inputs that are unobservable for an asset or liability because they are based on our own assumptions about how market participants would price the asset or liability.

 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-All of the Company's investments (other than cash and cash equivalents) and long term credit facility are classified as Level 3.
+All of our investments (other than cash and cash equivalents) and long-term credit facility are classified as Level 3.